 Question: Was it lightning or thunder that killed the man?

 Lightning and thunder are simply different aspects of the same phenomena.

-The “Mind” is the interior reflection of the living “Body” (both its interior happenings and its external interaction with the environment).
-You simply cannot have one without the other.
+Our Mind and consciousness is the interior reflection of our living body (both its interior housekeeping and external interaction with the environment).
+We simply cannot have one without the other.

 We are embedded within an interconnected web of life and are the direct products of Earth’s Pageant of Evolution.

 Why isn’t that reflected in modern philosophical discourse?

 Learning to appreciate the deep-time pageant of Evolution puts an entirely different richer light upon our interior existence.
 An awareness that encompasses the whole of time and this planet that created us.